 - not 'rooming accommodation' (often known as a 'registered boarding house')

 - not on a site where demolition is assessable under a neighbourhood plan.

-Minor demolition work that is exempt
+Minor demolition work that is accepted development

 - demolition of an internal wall or feature

 - demolition of a post-1946 addition, extension, or free-standing outbuilding

 - demolition of any post-1946 alteration to reveal the original design or reconstruction with the original form and materials.
 This includes roof material, wall cladding, windows, stumps, lower floor enclosures and verandah enclosures

 - demolition of features including windows, doors, balustrades, window hoods and fretwork forming part of the building constructed in or before 1946.
 This applies where the demolition enables replacement of old features for new features of the same style and appearance consistent with traditional building character.

 In some cases, Council may consider work on a local heritage place to be minor in nature and allow the work to be undertaken under a heritage exemption certificate.
 Find out more about heritage exemption certificates including how to apply.